Eobion-Technologies/adsense/Attic/README.txt

 URL:
 http://baheyeldin.com/click/476/0

 Installation
 ------------
 To install, copy the adsense directory and all its contents to your modules directory.

 Configuration
 -------------
-To enable this module, visit administer -> modules, and enable adsense.
+To enable this module, visit Administer -> Site building -> Modules, and enable adsense.

-To configure it, go to administer -> settings -> adSense.
+To configure it, go to Administer -> Site configuration -> Google AdSense.

 Follow the online instructions on that page on how to display ads and the various ways to do so.

 Bugs/Features/Patches:
 ----------------------
 If you want to report bugs, feature requests, or submit a patch, please do so at the project page on the Drupal web site. http://drupal.org/project/adsense

 Author
 ------